aws/aws-fpga/hdk/docs/AFI_Manifest.md

 This document provides the specification for the `manifest.txt` file.
 Note that an AFI built through the scripts provided by AWS would have the manifest file generated automatically.

-The manifest file is a text file formatted with KEY/VALUE pairs.
+The manifest file is a text file formatted with key=value pairs.
 Some keys are mandatory while others are highly recommended.
 The mandatory keys are marked with [Mandatory]

 ## Manifest file specification: Version 1

 * **manifest_format_version=** 1 [Mandatory]

 * **pci_vendor_id=** [Mandatory]
-      *0x1D0F for Amazon*
+      *0x1D0F is pre-assigned for Amazon example CLs*

 * **pci_device_id=** [Mandatory]
-      *0xF000 through 0xF0FF for example CLs.*
+      *0xF000 through 0xF0FF are pre-assigned for Amazon example CLs.*

 * **pci_subsystem_id=** [Mandatory]
       *Must be non-zero*